 - Unusual variations in spending habits, unpaid bills, or unaccounted expenses

-If you notice any of these signs, talk to your loved one’s physician or a trusted home care provider as soon as possible.
-And if you believe there is an immediate threat, call adult protective services or law enforcement right away.
+If you notice these signs, talk to your loved one’s physician or a trusted home care provider as soon as possible.
+And if you believe there is an immediate threat, call adult protective services or law enforcement immediately.

 Make The Most Of Your Visits